Country Report for Myanmar

 Day care

 Corporal punishment seems to be lawful in day care under article 89 of the Penal Code (see under “Home”).
 The policy on Early Childhood Care and Development was published in February 2014: it states that “the prohibition of corporal punishment in all ECCD centres, programmes, preschools and kindergartens and primary schools will be reinforced”.
+The Basic Education Law 2019 does not explicitly prohibit corporal punishment in schools.

 We are working to establish the impact of the Child Rights Law 2019 on the legality of corporal punishment of children in all settings, including day care.